 Traveling directly from Puno to Mollendo in one day

 Getting to the bus, and we started to realize that something was wrong…, where was the panoramic bus promised by the guy at the hostel?
 And what about the seats, wasn’t it supposed to be first row?
 So, we got a very old bus, smelly, dirty and that leaked water from everywhere!
 Great!
 We weren’t pissed off because of the old bus, we actually really wanted to try a “chicken-bus” (which wasn’t also the case), we were pissed off because the guy promised something that was way far from reality!
 Well, cultural shock, I guess…

 Due to our “not so first row”, I barely took photos during that bus trip.
 Again, we were again in Juliaca…, and because of the Carnival, the bus had to go through a different route outside the main road, and that according to the natives inside the bus, the driver picked the worse way… It was kind of funny and scary at the same time!
-Just see the photo below, we actually passed through that “road”!!
+We passed through a road that looked live a river!
 As I said on a previous post, Juliaca is a flat city and when it rains the streets become rivers!
 This is almost true, we actually thought we would get stuck there and Juliaca doesn’t seem a nice place to get stuck in!

 The way to Arequipa was quite traumatic for me, as I stated before, I had to time to go to the toilet before getting to the bus, and I was told that the bus had a toilet inside, which actually was not a lie.
 The woman just forgot to mention that the toilet was closed for some reason that the driver didn’t want to explain.
 So, basically I was 6 hours inside a bus, passing through amazing landscapes and desert areas, REALLY desperate to pee!!